ruanyf/koa-simple-server/README.md

-A simple koa server demo showing all HTTP request Headers.
+A simple koa server demo of logging HTTP request Headers and body.
 It could also be used as a basis for modifications to suit your needs.

 ```bash
 $ npm install